Cushing Fairlawn New Zion Cemetery Association

 How does Cushing Fairlawn New Zion Cemetery Association spend its money?

 Cushing Fairlawn New Zion Cemetery Association directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Cushing Fairlawn New Zion Cemetery Association tax-deductible?